 Counseling vs. Psychotherapy

-Understanding the differences between counseling and psychotherapy can be confusing because of the potential overlap, and due to the fact that these terms are often used interchangeably.
-In the broadest sense, counseling can refer to providing information, education, guidance, coaching, advice, and/or supportive listening.
+Understanding the differences between counseling and psychotherapy can be confusing because of the potential overlap.
+In the broadest sense, counseling can refer to providing information, education, guidance, coaching, advice, and supportive listening.

-Individuals who use the title of “counselor” in these contexts, are not required to be licensed by the state, and thus do not have to meet minimum educational or clinical requirements.
-In some cases, however, “counseling” might refer to professional counselling or psychotherapy.
-Individuals who are professional counselors or psychotherapists will have completed at least a Master’s degree and a supervised clinical internship in a mental-health related field (e.g., clinical counseling, counseling psychology).
+Individuals who use the title of “counselor” are not required to be licensed by the state and thus do not have to meet minimum educational or clinical requirements.
+However, “counseling” might refer to professional counseling or psychotherapy in other cases.
+Professional counselors or psychotherapists will have completed at least a Master’s degree and a supervised clinical internship in a mental-health-related field (e.g., clinical counseling, counseling psychology).
 They must also meet state licensing requirements to provide these services.2

 Biblical/Christian Counseling